electricimp/SPIFlashFileSystem/README.md

 sffs.eraseFile("testdata.txt");
 ```

-If the *eraseFile* method is called while the specified file is open, a `SPIFlashFileSystem.ERR_OPEN_FILE` error will be thrown.
+If the *eraseFile* method is called while the specified file is open, a `SPIFLASHFILESYSTEM_ERROR.FILE_OPEN` error will be thrown.

 ### eraseFiles()